 1. Determine your Interests

 There are many ways to enter the industry, and hundreds of different jobs — but what appeals to you?
 Do you love to grow?
 Have an aptitude for business or a flair for sales?
 Knowledge and a passion to learn everything you can about your field are important.
-Employers are always impressed in an interview when you know about their work culture and how they operate.
+Employers are always impressed by an interview when you know about their work culture and how they operate.

 2. Know your Skills